intel/e2eAIOK/tests/cicd/README.md

 ## Test scripts that can be run manually by developer

-The easiest way to run integration tests is with Docker.
+The easiest way to run test scripts is with Docker.

 Firstly, build docker for test.
 ```